Employers from all types of business can use the Saskatchewan Immigrant Nominee Program (SINP), to recruit foreign workers.

 - Have an intended residence and place of work that are within the geographic boundaries of Saskatchewan.

 If the submitted position meets SINP criteria the position will be approved.
-Once it’s approved, the employer can add a candidate’s name to the position, creating a Candidate Specific Job Approval Letter which must be provided to the candidate.
+Once it’s approved, the employer can add a candidate’s name to the position, creating a Candidate Specific Job Approval Letter which must be provided to the candidate for inclusion in the SINP application.

 The Candidate Specific Job Approval Letter is valid for a period of six months.